12 Avenue S.W. - Phase 3 Improvements

 In recent years, The City has been making improvements along the 12 Avenue S.W. corridor.
 Work completed to date includes upgraded driving lanes between 4 Street and 11 Street S.W. and a western extension of the cycle track between 11 Street to 15 Street S.W.

-Construction on the third and final phase was initially planned for 2020.
-The design presented to the community in 2019 required the removal of a significant amount of on-street parking, which was not ideal.
+Construction on the third phase was initially planned for 2020.
+The design presented to the community in 2019 required the removal of a significant amount of on-street parking.
 We decided to pause our 2020 construction plans so the project team could refine the design to preserve some of the on-street parking along 12 Avenue S.W. while keeping the intent of the project and providing more travel options.
-The technical work is now wrapping up and we will share the revised final design with the community later this year.

 Improvements planned for 2021 include: